sveawebpay/php-integration/README.md

 ...
 ```

-### 5.5 Using a specific payment method in general
+### 5.5 Using the Svea PayPage

+#### 5.5.1 Bypassing payment method selection
 Go direct to specified payment method, bypassing the *PayPage* completely.
+By specifying payment method you eliminate one step in the payment process.

 You can use WebPay::listPaymentMethods() to get the various payment methods available.